Gobelet André Falquet

-The Gobelet André Falquet is a gobelet (gilded silver cup) created in the 18th century by Hans-Matthias Rehm of Augsburg for the Swiss merchant André Falquet, which is kept in the Maison Tavel (Musées d'Art et d'Histoire Génève) in Geneva under inventory number G 834.
+The Gobelet André Falquet is a silver-gilt cup with cover made in the 18th century by Hans-Matthias Rehm of Augsburg for the Swiss merchant André Falquet, which is kept in the Maison Tavel (Musées d'Art et d'Histoire Genève) in Geneva under inventory number G 834.

+In French it is a gobelet; the English derivative goblet now implies a cup with a stem (like most chalices or wineglasses).

 Description

 The diameter at the top is 12 centimetres, and the cup stands on three soldered balls that raise the cup by about two centimetres.
 The outside of the cup is decorated with engravings.
 These are beautifully drawn and elaborate arabesque ornaments.
 Three oval medallions show different subjects and are captioned to the story below.
 Further text and two coats of arms are found on the underside of the cup; they are those of André Falquet and the city of Augsburg.
 A lid completes the piece.
 It consists of an undecorated closing rim and a quarter-round decorated rim; separated by an almost flat intermediate piece, a cone with a little crown and a sphere at the top rises from it.
 The cup is made of gilded silver.
 Except for the feet and the medallions, the gilding is complete.
 The total height of the cup is 22 centimetres and it weighs 552 grams.